openhab/openhab-addons/addons/binding/org.openhab.binding.robonect/README.md

 | user          | no        | the username if authentication is enabled in the firmware.         |
 | password      | no        | the password if authenticaiton is enabled in the firmware.         |

-So an example things configuration might look like
+An example things configuration might look like
 ```
 Thing robonect:mower:automower "Mower" @ "Garden" [ host="192.168.2.1", pollInterval="5", user="gardener", password = "cutter"]
 ```